 Cotler et al. \cite{cotler2021revisiting} discuss the appropriateness of SQ access as a classical analog of quantum state inputs.
 SQ access, in its current form, allows classical algorithms to manipulate data that is exponentially difficult to extract from quantum states, thus artificially ascribing excessive power to dequantized algorithms when compared to their quantum counterparts.
 The authors suggest that the definition of SQ access needs to be revised.
 One plausible approach is to limit classical algorithms to accessing data obtained through measurements of quantum states inputs.
 This modification would preserve significant computational power for existing dequantized algorithms, while describing an oracle that is at most as powerful as inputs given to the quantum algorithms.
 Subsequent analysis notes that Quantum PCA under measurement data access retains its exponential quantum advantage \cite{huang2022quantum}.

-Alternative input models may thus need to be considered, and could provide a more accurate comparison between classical and quantum algorithms and better reflect the true potential of quantum computation.
+Alternative input models may thus need to be considered, and could provide a more accurate comparison between classical and quantum algorithms and better reflect the true potential of dequantized computation.

 \tabcolsep{3pt}

 \tabcolsep{6pt}